cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 **Action Plan:**

 1. Run model `fbs_M005` which will be structurally similar to the foundational model `fbs_M001` but using coordinates as a covariate.
-2. Re run model `fbs_M002` making sure that the basic variables are the same or left out for correlation issues and not of a carelessness handle from the researcher.
+2. Re run model `fbs_M002` with name `fbs_M002.1` making sure that the basic variables are the same or left out for correlation issues and not of a carelessness handle from the researcher.

+### October 16, 2025
+#### Creating Model `fbs_M002.1` thin 1000 and samples 1000

+Binding of object l2_xy deactivated to avoid using coordinates a fixed effect.
+Check entry from September 30, 2025.